Hotell/blogposts/2017-02-16_ts-2.8/docs/typesafe-react-component-patterns-with-ts-2.8.md

 yarn add tslib
 ```

-With that we can initilazie our typescript config:
+With that we can initialize our typescript config:

 ```sh
 // this will create tsconfig.json within our project with sane compiler defaults